 You’ll learn to make a mukluk pattern on your own foot, then use it to cut out the leather and canvas pieces (a technique that may apply to other footwear projects, including slippers and liners).
 The leather will then be hand-stitched and use of a sewing machine will help with the canvas seams and buttonholes.
 Sewing fear?
 Not to worry.
 Folks who have never sewed on a button have danced out of this class in their own new mukluks.

-Course dates are November 2 – 5, 2018 with 2 ½ days of instruction, running from Friday at 3 p.m. to 5 p.m. on Sunday.
-A special cabin package is available for this course.
+Course dates are October 25-27, 2019 with 2 ½ days of instruction, running from Friday at 3 p.m. to 5 p.m. on Sunday.
+A special all-inclusive package is available for this course.

 Mukluk Making Package includes

-- Accommodations in a lakeside cabin with fireplace, sauna in-suite or available by reservation, and kitchen or kitchenette
+- Accommodations in a lakeside cabin with fireplace, some with in room sauna and/or hot tub

 - All guided Naturalist activities

 Taxes and service charge are additional